Albanian heraldry: Seals and national symbols

 Heraldry extended beyond coats of arms and found wider use in seals, which served as necessary instruments of authority in the medieval world.

 Surviving examples include those of Gjon Kastrioti and Strazimir Balsa, as well as documented references to civic seals, many of whom are nonexistent in visual form.

-The most remarkable of all is the seal of Skanderbeg, bearing the double-headed eagle, now the national symbol of Albania.
+The seal of Skanderbeg, bearing the double-headed eagle, is significant as it inspired the current national symbol of Albania.